Abinadhu/job_discription/Data-Analyst-Product.md

 a.
 What skills are they looking for, what experiences?

-SQL
-previous experience in data analytics knowledge of statistics
+SQL,previous experience in data analytics,knowledge of statistics,A/B testing,strong business mindset, work independently and have a problem solving mindset, collaborate with your colleagues and discuss ideas and challenges, experience in an e-commerce environment is a plus.

 b.
 Is it clear what is needed?

 c.
 Do they align with the job description and what we saw in the lecture?